Thursday, July 12, 2018

 Nothing is lost but notions of self-ness,

-hard ideations that closet and clatter,
+hard ideations that close and clatter,

 rages of ego that strain at their walls—